-- Section II Who is An insured is amended to include as an additional insured the person(s) or organization(s) shown in the Schedule, but only with respect to liability for "bodily injury," property danage" or "personal and advertising injury" aused, in whole or in part, by: - 1.
-Your acts or omissions, or - The acts or omissions of those acting on your behalf, in the performance of your ongoing operations for the additional insured(s) at the location(s) designated above.
+This insurance does not apply to "bodily injury" or "property damage" occurring after:

+- 1. Your acts or omissions, or - 2.
+The acts or omissions of those acting on your behalf, in the performance of your ongoing operations for the additional insured(s) at the location(s) designated above.